 Work is important.
 However, if you are seriously injured, going to work just isn’t an option.
-At Quatrini Rafferty, we help individuals injured on the job claim the workers’ compensation benefits they need.
+At the Quatrini Law Group, we help individuals injured on the job claim the workers’ compensation benefits they need.
 Countless injured people throughout the Greensburg, Pittsburgh, Latrobe, and Altoona regions of Western Pennsylvania have relied on our attorneys for experienced and effective representation through all of the stages and hearings involved in the workers’ compensation process.

 For assistance with a workers’ compensation claim, call 888-534-6016 or contact us online.
-We offer free consultations to all injured workers, and we operate on a contingency fee basis.
+We offer free consultations to all injured workers and we operate on a contingency fee basis.
 If we don’t win, you pay nothing.

 A Strong Track Record Of Success